 The truth is that Riesling is made in quite a range of sweet to dry.
 It can be a bit challenging to figure this out at a wine store or in a restaurant, but here are a few tricks to help crack the code.

-1) Some Riesling contains a German description that helps identify if the wine is dry or sweet.
+1) German Riesling contains a German description that helps identify if the wine is dry or sweet.

 Kabinett: Dry to off-dry (Dry means it is not sweet.)

 Kabinett is harvested early season before the grapes are truly ripe and while the residual sugars are still low.
 You may also see “Trocken” on the label which means dry.

 Spatlese: Semi-Sweet to Sweet